rszyma/kanata-tray/README.md

 # kanata-tray

 A simple wrapper for [kanata](https://github.com/jtroo/kanata) to control it from tray icon.
-Works on Windows and Linux.
+Works on Windows, Linux and macOS.

 ## Features